When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Results and Analysis

+When SFPR is not used, ground-based atmospheric stability sets the coherence time, and ultra-stable quartz oscillator (USO) SVLBI clocks are not expected to impose a shorter limit.
+At 230~GHz, integration times of up to 10~s are theoretically achievable for SVLBI using USO clocks, avoiding the need for heavier and more costly maser clocks \citep{Burt2025}.

-With the resolvability and sensitivity regimes established, Figure~\ref{fig:BHSflux} illustrates the resulting observational constraints, presenting BHS size and flux density estimates for each source, with M87 and Sgr~A* included for comparison.
-Angular BHS sizes are computed from the SMBH mass and distance values in Table~\ref{tab:md}, while flux densities are drawn from the reference frequency observation; for M87* and Sgr~A*, fluxes are adopted from \citet{Chen2023} and \citet{Wielgus2022}, respectively.
+With the resolvability and sensitivity regimes established, Figure~\ref{fig:BHSflux} illustrates the resulting observational constraints, presenting BHS size and 230~GHz flux density estimates for each source, with M87* and Sgr~A* included for comparison.
+Angular BHS sizes are computed from the SMBH mass and distance values in Table~\ref{tab:md}, while flux densities are the $S_{230}$ values extrapolated from the selected 200-400~GHz anchor observations; for M87* and Sgr~A*, fluxes are adopted from \citet{Chen2023} and \citet{Wielgus2022}, respectively.
 Vertical lines mark the angular resolutions corresponding to Earth-diameter, Earth-Moon, Earth-L2, BHEX, and Earth-L4/L5 baselines.
 Sources to the right of a given line are resolvable with that baseline.
 Horizontal lines show nominal VLBI sensitivity thresholds of 1, 10, and 100~mJy, with sources above a given line exceeding that threshold.